giantswarm/releases/announcements/move-to-cluster-api.md

 - Although Giant Swarm provides pure "vanilla" Kubernetes clusters, it is currently not possible to move the workload clusters and have them managed by another product without migration.

 Giant Swarm has been closely watching the development of the upstream Cluster API project and since it achieved a satisfying level of maturity, decided to adopt it in order to address all of the downsides mentioned above and bring more value to you:
-- A lot more flexibility and configurability over your infastructure.
+- Significantly more flexibility and configurability over your infrastructure.
 Things like deploying into existing networks or ... will now be possible.
 - Future proof API that protects you from vendor lock-ins, developed by dynamicaly growing community which will increase the speed of adding new functionalities over time.
 - Possibility to use all the tooling compatible with the Cluster API not only one created by Giant Swarm.
 - Workload Cluster could be managed by management clusters from other providers if they are compatible with Cluster API like EKS or AKS.